Profile Alfonso Castillo Merino

 Alfonso has never stopped painting and, at the same time, studying.
 Over time he has improved his technique and innovated without forgetting the essence of the traditional in each of his pieces.

-His art has become important because it embodies six generations in his family and he hopes to keep it alive for many more years.
+His art has become important because it embodies six generations in my family and he hopes to keep it alive for many more years.

 Callejón del Partidor #3

 951 413 0293

 Facebook: Alfonso Castillo